carlgira/CarND-Advanced-Lane-Lines/README.md

 # 3RD RESUBMISSION NOTES

-The final step of drawing the lane lines, was using the original image instead of the undistored image, all the other functions and calculations were OK.
+The final step of drawing the lane lines was using the original image instead of the undistored image, all the other functions and calculations were OK.

-It's possible to see the difference between the videos of the last submission and the new one.
+It's possible to see the difference between the videos of the last submission and the new one. (the white car position and the hood of the car)

 ### Original (2nd_resubmission_project_video.mp4)
 ![image17]